Search

 Clarification 3-2005

 1-Penalty & Free Kicks Black team are penalised for a tackle infringement 30 metres from their goal lin ... d across the goal line to score a try.
-1. Law 21.5(b) states that ‘If the kicker indicates to the refere ... d situation is legal and the referee should award a try.
-Ruling of the designated members of the Rugb ... e of the original penalty, with the put in to the black team.
+1. Law 21.5(b) states that ‘If the kicker indicate ... d situation is legal and the referee should award a try.
+Ruling of the designated member ... m at the place of the original penalty, with the put in to the black team.

 Clarification 2-2012